okeith12/ambecade/README.md

 seam     ── spi_bus ops table ──► real SPI  |  mock (tests)
 ```

-The driver knows nothing about graphics; the canvas knows nothing about the driver (only
-`flush()` crosses down).
-The hardware seam is a table of function pointers: on the board it points
-at Arduino SPI/GPIO, in tests at a mock that records every byte, so the whole stack runs on a host.

 | Path | What |
 | --- | --- |